-Where the Township Board reduces or upholds the fee, the determination must include a certification from the Township Board that the statements in the determination are accurate and that the fee or reduced fee amount complies with its publicly available Procedures and Guidelines and Section 4 of the FOIA.
+Where the Township Board reduces or upholds the fee, the determination must include a certification from the Township Board that the statements in the determination are accurate and that the reduced fee amount complies with its publicly available procedures and guidelines and Section 4 of the FOIA.

-Within 45 days after receiving notice of the Township Board's determination of an appeal, the requesting person may commence a civil action in Allegan County Circuit Court for a fee reduction.
+Within 45 days after receiving notice of the Township Board's determination of an appeal, the requesting person may commence a civil action in Ogemaw County Circuit Court for a fee reduction.

-If a civil action is commenced against the Township for an excessive fee, the Township is not obligated to complete the processing of the written request for the public record at issue until the court resolves the fee dispute.
+If a civil action is commenced against the Township for an excess fee, the Township is not obligated to complete the processing of the written request for the public record at issue until the court resolves the fee dispute.